ckeditor/ckeditor5/docs/builds/guides/integration/configuration.md

 	} );
 ```
 <info-box>
-Be careful when removing plugins using `config.removePlugins` from CKEditor builds.
+	Be careful when removing plugins from CKEditor builds using `config.removePlugins`.
 If removed plugins were providing toolbar buttons, the default toolbar configuration included in a build will become invalid.
 In such case you need to provide the updated toolbar configuration as in the example above.
 </info-box>

 ### List of plugins